Benefits of a Contingent Workforce

 These positions, which include freelancers, contractors, and consultants, offer freedom and flexibility for workers—and reduced cost and increased strategic value for employers.
 As a result, contingent workforce management has become something of a hot topic among businesses looking to trim spending while ramping up productivity with outsourced human capital.

 The Contingent Workforce: An Overview

-In 2018, the United States Bureau of Labour Statistics (BLS) reported that, as of May 2017, 3.8% of the U.S. workforce was made up of contingent workers deriving all of their income from contingent labour.
+In 2018, the United States Bureau of Labor Statistics (BLS) reported that, as of May 2017, 3.8% of the U.S. workforce was made up of contingent workers deriving all of their income from contingent labor.
 However, when the Government Accountability Office (GAO) released a similar study including all workers (including those who have part or full-time positions as permanent employees) just two years earlier, deriving at least part of their income from contingent work, the percentage of contingent workers in the U.S. workforce was measured at more than 40%—and growing.

 These two statistics reflect a fundamental change in the global workforce.
 Companies have come to prize mobility, adaptability, and optimal return on investment (ROI) over “locking in” workers with lifelong employment.
-On the other side, those in the freelance talent pool prioritise versatility, flexible, short-term arrangements, and work-life balance more than that fabled gold watch.
+On the other side, those in the freelance talent pool prioritize versatility, flexible, short-term arrangements, and work-life balance more than that fabled gold watch.

 Contingent workforce solutions let companies meet high demand for flexible scheduling and part-time hours while meeting business needs for human capital and reducing their own costs for wages, benefits, and overhead (contingent workers do not gain the same benefits as full-time employees).
 These positions also allow companies to vet potential permanent employees using a contract-based trial period.